Disclosure proposals, which stockholders vote on, are calling on tech companies to release workforce breakdowns to get leaders to focus on diversity.

 Senior Reporter and Producer

-Will Evans is a senior reporter and producer for Reveal, covering labor and tech.
-His reporting has prompted government investigations, legislation, reforms and prosecutions.
+Will Evans was a senior reporter and producer for Reveal, covering labor and tech.
+His reporting prompted government investigations, legislation, reforms and prosecutions.
 A series on working conditions at Amazon warehouses was a finalist for a Pulitzer Prize and won a Gerald Loeb Award.
 His work has also won multiple Investigative Reporters and Editors Awards, including for a series on safety problems at Tesla.
-Other investigations have exposed secret spying at Uber, illegal discrimination in the temp industry and rampant fraud in California's drug rehab system for the poor.
+Other investigations exposed secret spying at Uber, illegal discrimination in the temp industry and rampant fraud in California's drug rehab system for the poor.
 Prior to joining The Center for Investigative Reporting in 2005, Evans was a reporter at The Sacramento Bee.
-He is based in Reveal's Emeryville, California, office.

 Silicon Valley diversity data: Who released theirs, who didn’t